 The new year is a time of fresh beginnings, and this often means giving any plants in or around the house a new lease on life too.

 A new outfit or wardrobe is often seen as a great way to start out the new year on the right foot.

-During the new year, many Chinese families will clean their house from top to bottom.
+In the weeks leading up to Chinese New Year, many families will clean their house from top to bottom.
 This is a way of starting off the year properly and removing any bad luck.

 And yes, that means they’ll sweep away a lot of cobwebs!

 Chinese radish, which is white and green or all white, is an important ingredient during the new year.

 It brings good luck, health and fortune, which is why Chinese people often make it into a cake or put it in other New Year’s dishes.

 A guide to your New Year in China